-By far and away the most commonly purchased Moka Pot is the Bialetti Moka Express Pots like those I reviewed a while back and gave away last month soon thereafter but there are plenty of other similar pots out there made both by Bialetti as well as other top brands like Primula, Cuisaid, and others.
+By far and away the most commonly purchased Moka Pot is the Bialetti Moka Express Pots like those I reviewed a while back and gave away soon thereafter, but there are plenty of other similar moka pots out there made both by Bialetti and many other top brands like Primula, Cuisaid, and others.

 The Xresso Stove-top moka pot by Cuisaid is very popular as is the more expensive Brikka and Venus models by Bialetti.
 Additionally there are countless off-brands that make essentially unbranded and “generic” moka pots.

-Although each of these pots are slightly different in build and some are sturdier than others they all generally work the same and their instructions for use are almost identical.
+Although each of these pots are slightly different in build and style and although some are made sturdier than others, they all generally work the same and their instructions for use are almost identical.

 - You put water in the bottom up to a fill line.

 - You put coffee grounds in the middle filter basket.